colbyford/PyMOLfold/README.md

 ```

 > [!NOTE]
-> Note: MacOS environment will depend on the pymol-open-source package.
-If MacOS users are installing through conda, they should use the envs/environment_macos.yml file instead.
+> Note: Some macOS users may need to use the `pymol-open-source` package.
+If you prefer/need to use the open-source version of PyMOL and wish to install through conda, modify the `envs/opensource_environment.yml` environment file.

 ## Feature Roadmap